 Cue marketing automation bots, also known as chatbots.

-In the context of CRE, a chatbot can mean providing 24/7, instant responses that do not require an individual behind a screen scrambling to answer a question.
+In the context of multifamily, a chatbot can mean providing 24/7, instant responses that do not require an individual behind a screen scrambling to answer a question.
 Chatbots also provide a smoother user experience for the buyer, and user experience is always critical.

 Social media features such as live streaming and instant messaging are powerful tools that benefit both sellers and buyers.
 Multifamily marketing trends are growing rapidly, and their influences within the industry are rising.

 3. Let drones offer a bird’s eye view.